 Although most people can’t tell the difference between the flavored sauce and real oyster sauce, the latter is still considered superior when it comes to taste.

-Today, oyster sauce is an irreplaceable ingredient in Chinese, Vietnamese, Malay, Khmer, and Thai cooking.
+Today, oyster sauce is an irreplaceable variety of sauce in Chinese, Vietnamese, Malay, Khmer, and Thai cooking.
 It is often used in marinades, stir-fried dishes, or as a dipping sauce.

 If anyone asks me to describe the taste of oyster sauce, I might take a while to answer, since it’s so hard to fully convey how delicious this sauce is.
 Now, I’ll give it my best shot to tell you how oyster sauce tastes.